awesomemotive/wp101plugin/readme.txt

 * Updated for WordPress 3.8, including new menu icon.

 = 2.0.6 =
 * Bug fix for missing api_key_notset_message.
-Thanks, @onebigidea!

 = 2.0.5 =
 * Fixed issue with hiding the first video.
-Thanks, @Pippinsplugins!

 = 2.0.4 =
 * Replaced mentions of "WP101" with "Video Tutorials"